quantcdn/quant-admin-go/docs/RuleRedirectRequest.md

 ### NewRuleRedirectRequest

-`func NewRuleRedirectRequest(domain string, disabled bool, redirectTo string, redirectCode int32, ) *RuleRedirectRequest`
+`func NewRuleRedirectRequest(domain string, disabled bool, url string, redirectTo string, redirectCode int32, ) *RuleRedirectRequest`

 NewRuleRedirectRequest instantiates a new RuleRedirectRequest object This constructor will assign default values to properties that have it defined,